 Abstract

 In Mali, malaria is endemic in the central and southern regions and has an epidemic potential in the later .
 Objective: to describe the epidemiological, clinical and therapeutic aspects of severe and complicated malaria in children aged between 6 months and 15 years in paediatric wards at the Koutiala regional hospital.
-Material and methods: This was a prospective cross-sectional study conducted from 1 April 2018 to 31 March 2019 in children aged 6 months to 15 years hospitalised for severe malaria.
+Material and methods: This was a prospective cross-sectional study conducted from 1st April 2018 to 31st March 2019 among children aged 6 months to 15 years old hospitalised for severe malaria.
 Results: Severe malaria accounted for 10% of hospital admissions, the sex ratio was 1.09 and children aged between 6 and 59 months represented 75.9% of patients.
 Severe anaemic malaria was the most common form, accounting for 54.69% of cases, followed by neurological malaria (29.64%) and hypoglycaemia (7.19%).
 At discharge, 90% of patients had no sequelae, 2% had sequelae, and the case fatality rate was 8%.
-Conclusion: more than 1,000 years after, it was first discovered that malaria is still a major public health problem in Africa, and mortality remains high.
+Conclusion: More than 1,000 years after, it was first discovered that malaria is still a major public health problem in Africa, and mortality remains high.

 Introduction